THE GIFT OF THE HOLY SPIRIT #2:

 But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth” (Acts 1:8).
 A few days before Pentecost the resurrected Jesus tells the apostles that they are going to acquire power after the Holy Spirit comes upon them.
 The power accompanied the Spirit but they were apparently to have an active part in accessing the power.
 They were to grasp and hold the power.
 The word “after” subordinates the receiving of power and not the verb “shall take.”

 The Clincher is in the context.
 "But ye shall receive power, after that the Holy Ghost is come upon you: and ye [the apostles] shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Sa-maria, and unto the uttermost part of the earth" (Acts 1:8).
 A few days before Pentecost the resurrected Jesus tells the apostles that they are going to acquire power after the Holy Spirit comes upon them.
 The power that accompanied the Spirit they were to confidently have an active part in accessing.
 They were to grasp and use the power to witness for Jesus.
-It is interesting that the "shall receive" and "shall be" verbs are both in the future middle voice and in the same context with Acts 2:38.xxix Both actions were active.
-The first was to be car-ried out by the apostles AFTER the Holy Spirit came.
-The second was to be carried out by the audience when they repented and were baptized (in water, Acts 10:47).
+It is interesting that the "shall receive" and "shall be" verbs are both in the future middle voice and in the same context with Acts 2:38.
+Both actions were active.
+The first was to be carried out by the apostles AFTER the Holy Spirit came.
+The second was to be carried out by the audience in addition to their repenting and being baptized (in water, cf. Acts 10:47).

 CONCLUSION: